micmejia/bible-dump/NKJV/Luke/Luke 23.md

 Now behold, _there was_ a man named Joseph, a council member, a good and just man.

 ###### 51
-He had not consented to their decision and deed. _He was_ from Arimathea, a city of the Jews, who[^o] himself was also waiting for the kingdom of God.
+He had not consented to their decision and deed. _He was_ from Arimathea, a city of the Jews, who himself was also waiting for the kingdom of God.

 ###### 52
 This man went to Pilate and asked for the body of Jesus.